FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Introduction

 \section{Introduction}

-Real-time and accurate LiDAR semantic segmentation is crucial in autonomous driving, robotics, and other safety-critical applications~\cite{survey}.
-Many recent approaches have made significant progress in this area, which represent LiDAR point clouds from different perspectives, including point view~\cite{kpconv,randlanet}, voxel view~\cite{spvnas,cylinder3d}, pseudo-image view~\cite{squeezeseg,rangenet++,polarnet}, and multi-view representation~\cite{amvnet,rpvnet,mpf}, depending on different pre-processing techniques.
+\IEEEPARstart{L}{iDAR} segmentation, a crucial and indispensable component in modern autonomous driving, robotics, and other safety-critical applications, has witnessed substantial advancements recently~\cite{guo2020deep,kong2024sc_lpr,li2024place3d,kong2025calib3d}.
+The principal challenge lies in devising a \textit{scalable} LiDAR segmentation system that strikes a delicate balance between efficiency and accuracy, especially in resource-constrained operational scenarios~\cite{sun2024image,hu2022leveraging}.
+Here, ``scalable'' refers to the system's ability to maintain high performance while managing increased data loads without compromising real-time processing capabilities.

-Point-view methods manipulate the origin point cloud to preserve raw spatial information, following the paradigm of PointNet++~\cite{pointnet++}.
-Nevertheless, they require computationally expensive neighborhood searches to construct local neighborhoods, and the computation overhead is considerable for large scene point clouds.
-Voxel-view methods transform scatter points into regular voxel representations and apply 3D convolutions for label prediction, but the computation grows cubically when voxel resolution increases.
-Multi-view methods extract features from different representations separately and fuse these features from different levels for more accurate prediction.
-Consequently, the computation of all representations is also gathered.
-Albeit these representation methods achieve some satisfactory performance, their computation overhead hinders them from real-time online applications.
+Existing LiDAR segmentation methods adopt various data representation perspectives, each with inherent trade-offs in terms of accuracy and computational efficiency.
+Point-based methods~\cite{thomas2019kpconv,hu2020randla,shuai2021baflac,zhang2023pids,puy2023waffleiron,wu2024ptv3} manipulate the original point cloud to preserve spatial granularity but entail computationally expensive neighborhood searches to construct local structures.
+This demand results in significant computational overhead and limits their capability to deal with large-scale point clouds~\cite{li2022panoptic,hong20244ddsnet,zhang2023pids}.
+Sparse-voxel-based methods~\cite{tang2020spvnas,zhu2021cylinder3d,choy2019minkunet,zhao2022svaseg,vanian2022improving} transform scattered LiDAR points into regular voxel grids and leverage popular sparse convolutions to extract features.
+However, this process also demands heavy computations, especially for applications that require high voxel resolutions~\cite{zhu2021cylinder3d,tang2020spvnas,boulch2023also}.
+Multi-view methods~\cite{liong2020amvnet,xu2021rpvnet,alnaggar2021mpf,liu2023uniseg} extract features from various representations to enhance prediction accuracy~\cite{chen2023clip2scene,chen2023towards,jaritz2022xumda}.
+While this strategy can improve performance, it aggregates the computation required for all representations.
+Albeit these representation methods achieved satisfactory performance, their computation overhead hinders them from real-time online applications in real life~\cite{xu2024visual,liu2023uniseg,yu2022dair-v2x,xu2023v2v4real,yu2023v2x-seq}.